AJWest22/MS4/README.md

 ## JSON Files

 The JSON Files are used to store information on the products and their categories.
-Information on the products in the JSONS Files includes: SKU number, product name, a description of the item, a price tag, the categoy where it is to be store (each number represents a game console category), a rating, and an image.
+Information on the products in the JSONS Files includes: SKU number, product name, a description of the item, a price tag, the category where it is to be store (each number represents a category), a rating, and a product image.

-  Example:
+  Example of how products are stored:

  "pk": 1,
     "model": "products.product",